BarbyKelly/tic-tac-toe/README.md

 ### Fixed Bugs

 * Even when computer or player won, the game continued.
 The developer fixed it by adding exit() where appropriate
+* When player enters a number that has been already used, message pops up "Please try a different space!", and then computer takes a turn instead of the player, player misses their turn.
+Tutor John helped to fix this issue

 ![Computer wins!](documentation/computerwins.png)

 ### Known Bugs

 * Player is able to insert other characters, not just numbers between 1-9
-* When player enters a number that has been already used, message pops up "Please try a different space!", and then computer takes a turn instead of the player, player misses their turn
+*

 ![Known Bug](documentation/knownbug.png)